LookItVal/OutpostProjectManager/README.md

   - BY 1.6
 - [ ] In reconciliation sheet, be able to get information about calendar bookings through rows.
   - BY 1.6

+- [ ] Add Chat App
+  - By 2.0
+- [ ] Reskin Web-App with Kyle?
+  - By 2.0
+- [ ] New Space for each active project
+  - By 2.0
+- [ ] Mark who is involved in the project based on calendar bookings and the listed producer
+  - By 2.0
+- [ ] Add Chat to each section of the app (where possible, bound apps may be harder)
+  - By 2.0
+- [ ] Integrate Zoho Database, and database search method
+  - By 2.0
+- [ ] Add Admin console
+  - By 2.0